petitlapin86/cooking_scraper/README.md

-Welcome to your new Cooking Class gem!
-You can use this gem to find out about local cooking classes in the Upper Valley (Vermont & New Hampshire).
+Welcome to your Horoscope gem!
+You can use this gem to find out your daily horoscope.

 You will find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/horoscope_scraper`.
 To experiment with that code, run `bin/horoscopes.rb` for an interactive prompt.